marcelldls/PyTangoDemo/README.md

 ## Types of device classes
 The following device classes are included:
-- A native PyTango device
+- A native PyTango test device
-- A skeleton device made using Pogo
+- A skeleton test device made using Pogo
-- A programatically built device class using PyTango framework has also been implemented (default).
+- A programatically built test device class using PyTango framework has also been implemented.
+- A temperature controller to interact with a simulated device which can be started with the vscode launch configuration `Debug temp controller` (default)

 Selection is done by specifying the config file.

 ## Open issues
-- test_context (--test argument) seems to be a native PyTango way to execute a no database server but fails to execute a Pogo class (possibly due to python incompatibility 2.7 vs 3.7).
+- test_context (--test argument) seems to be a native PyTango way to execute a no database server but fails to execute a Pogo class (possibly due to python incompatibility 2 vs 3).
 Not yet clear why to use this over a --nodb option but I added it.